SeanTomlinson30/seantomlinson30.github.io/_posts/2019-04-25-Wellcome-Data-Reuse-Prize.md

 [**MAP-district-comparison**](https://seantomlinson30.shinyapps.io/shiny-map-prize/)**: An interactive shiny application for summary statistics and visualisation of MAP data.**
 Joshua Longbottom^a^, Andy South^a^ and Sean Tomlinson^a^

-^a^Department of Vector Biology, Liverpool School of Tropical Medicine, Liverpool, UK
+<sup>a</sup> Department of Vector Biology, Liverpool School of Tropical Medicine, Liverpool, UK

 ## Introduction